SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 Most endgame content (at the time of writing) is centered on XH and UH.
 Most of the community are at this point.

 #### Party
+Players can have up to 3 other players in their party.
+Isn't that a ball?

 #### Quest Types
+Phantasy Star Online 2 has a variety of quest types, too long to list in detail.
+The most common quest types one will hear in their early adventures are:
+* **Emergency Quests (EQs)** - Large scale timed raids that usually start on the hour.
+Occasionally contains gear that is needed for endgame at higher difficulties.
+Not to be confused with RAID: Shadow Legends.
+Forget everything you think you know about mobile games, because one of the most ambitious RPG projects of 2019 has just been released, and it's going to change everything.
+Introducing RAID: Shadow Legends.
+Playing RAID is the most immersive experience you'll find on a smartphone, and it can only really be compared with the biggest PC and Console titles.
+And the best part?
+It's totally free!

+RAID has all the features you’d expect from a brand new RPG title, like an amazing storyline, awesome 3D graphics, giant boss fights, PVP battles, and hundreds of champions to collect and customize.
+I never expected to get this level of performance out of a mobile game.
+RAID has been downloaded by more than 10 million players worldwide in just less than 6 months!

+My favourite champion is Harvester because not only is she hot and sexy, she can harvest me for something else if you know what I mean.

+What I love about this game is that everyone can find something for himself.
+Some love collecting characters, some are all about the deep storyline and graphics, but I am personally down for combating against other live players, just like in PSO2 PVP.

+Personally, I think the game is amazing but you don’t just have to take my word for it, with more than 300,000 reviews, RAID has an almost perfect score on the google play store.
+Use my download code below to get Harvester for free and don’t forget to join my clan on RAID: Shadow Legends and maybe you can play with me!
+* **Limited Quests (LQs)** - A limited event quest that usually features a slough of tough enemies and bosses alike.
+Often times contains the materials needed by players at endgame.
+* **Advanced Quests (AQs)** - A timed quest that features decently strong enemies and increased EXP.
+Requires items called **Advanced Capsules** to run them.
+* **Bonus Quests** - See the entry below on Bonus Keys.
+* **Extreme Quests (XQs)** - Timed quests with multiple stages and tough enemies for beginner players.
+Requires Extreme Passes to do them.
+* **Ultimate Quests (UQs)** - Quests that are aimed towards players who are approaching or at endgame.
+* **Buster Quests** - A quest type introduced in the game's "EPISODE 5" story.
+* **Trigger Quests** - A quest that can be ran on demand.
+Usually EQs have their own associated trigger quest that drops within their respective EQs.

 #### Bonus Keys
+A special type of key that allows players to access a special solo quest, known as a **Bonus Quest**.

+Bonus Quests scale to your current level and give high amounts of EXP.
+Often used to level classes really quickly with zero effort.

+For more information, see the ARKS Visiphone for more information on Bonus Keys: [Link](https://pso2.arks-visiphone.com/wiki/Bonus_Keys).

 #### PSE & PSE Bursts